S. Lane Tucker: U.S. attorney for the District of Alaska

 On January 26, 2022, President Joe Biden announced his intent to nominate Tucker to be the United States Attorney for the District of Alaska.
 On January 31, 2022, her nomination was sent to the United States Senate.
 On April 25, 2022, Lane was appointed acting U.S. attorney by chief judge Sharon L. Gleason.
 Her nomination was favorably reported by the Senate Judiciary Committee on May 5, 2022.
 On May 17, 2022, her nomination was confirmed in the Senate by voice vote.
 She was sworn in on May 31, 2022.
+Tucker submitted her resignation as U.S. Attorney effective February 8, 2025.